keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Generate link](/components/authorization-4.png)

 Then you can copy the link and send it to the account owner.
-The link is valid for 48 hours, if it expires you have to regenerate it and resend it to the account owner.
+The link is valid for 48 hours.
+If it expires, you have to regenerate it and resend it to the account owner.

 {: .image-popup}
 ![Screenshot - Copy link](/components/authorization-5.png)

-When the *account owner* clicks the link they're taken to a special page.
-There they can confirm what are they authorizing and who requested the action, then they can click on the **Authorize Account** to proceed:
+When the *account owner* clicks the link, they're taken to a special page.
+There they can confirm what they are authorizing and who requested the action.
+Then they can click **Authorize Account** to proceed:

 {: .image-popup}
 ![Screenshot - External Authorization page](/components/authorization-6.png)